DNKYr/finance-tracker-pro/README.md

     *   Overall financial summary (total income, total expenses, net balance).
     *   Pie chart visualizing expenses by category.
     *   List of recent transactions.
+*   **All Transactions View**: Displays a comprehensive list of all recorded transactions.
 *   **Monthly View**:
     *   Transactions grouped by month and year.
     *   Dedicated financial summary (income, expenses, net) for each month.
+    *   Ability to export transactions for a specific month to Excel.
 *   **Categorization**: Organize transactions using default or custom categories.
 *   **Data Persistence**: Transactions are saved locally in the browser's localStorage.
 *   **Responsive Design**: User-friendly interface accessible on various devices.